 - Wearing elastic compression stockings or inflatable leg coverings (compression boots) to help keep blood from pooling in the leg veins, which reduces the risk of clots forming

 - Blood-thinning medication: Injected or oral blood-thinning drugs may be given after surgery.

-After surgery the healthcare team will work together to set movement guidelines and exercises that will assist with recovery.
+The healthcare team will work together to set movement guidelines and exercises that will assist with recovery.
 The success of the surgery depends on following these instructions while in hospital and carrying out the prescribed exercises when at home.
-In general, the following guidelines may be given for recovery when at home:
+The following guidelines may be given for recovery when at home:

-- Don’t cross the legs (including the ankles)
+- Do not cross the legs (including the ankles)